rabutler-usbr/crssplot/doc/README.md

 ## Overall Process

-1. Aggregate necessary data, this months and any previous months data, and apply attributes
+1. Aggregate necessary data, data for this month and any previous month, and apply attributes
 1. Create figures/tables
-  1. provide numbers behind figures, where necessary
+    1. Provide numbers behind figures, where necessary
 1. Convert May_SysTableFull2016_2026.csv to excel file
 1. create results PPT